orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 1. `"name"` : Name of our worker
 2. `"taskReferenceName"` : This is a reference to this worker in this specific workflow implementation.
 3. `"inputParameters"` : These are the inputs into our worker.
 We've hardcoded the inputs here, but dynamic inputs are also possible.
 (Our [Beginner Codelab](/content/docs/codelab/beginner#creating-workflow-definition) has an example of this.)
-4. `"type"` : The task type (in our example - this a `HTTP` task to make a REST API call).
+4. `"type"` : The task type (In our example - this an `HTTP` task to make a REST API call).
-5. `"http_request"` : The required inputs for a `HTTP` tasks are a URL and the type or request.
+5. `"http_request"` : The required inputs for an `HTTP` task are a URL and the type or request.

 ## Creating the Workflow

-We have two options to add the Workflow into Conductor: using the Conductor UI, or via API.
+We have two options to add the Workflow into Conductor: using the Conductor UI or via API.

 <Tabs values={[